 Also, just about any time we have ever had “Belgian Waffles” in the United States, they have been Brussels waffles.
 Thus, when we made it to Belgium and tried both kinds, we were simply in tastebud heaven every time we had a Liege waffle!
 Thus, our favorite of the two is obvious: No Contest - the “Liege Waffle” is the best waffle on earth!
 And yes, we tried quite a lot of them – including a variety at the grocery store.

 A friend of ours even connected us with a expat friend of hers to show us around Brussels - and to our delight, she brought us to the very best place in Brussels to get a Liege waffle!
 Yes, the best place to get the best type of waffle in the country known for waffles.
-We were so lucky! (image below, but location must be kept for our subscribers and members only!)
+We were so lucky!
+You can find them at the Jean Gaston booth at the Stockel Market in Brussels.

 Actually, we thought we were so lucky… because not long afterward we were in Munich, Germany and we saw “Belgian Waffles” on the menu.
 Needless to say, we had to have some more!
 But oh my goodness - they didn’t measure up at all!
 These were about as good as the grocery store ones we had purchased and we were craving that special liege waffle from ***** in Brussels!
 Sadly, our tastebuds were sad for months as we continued on to Greece, then Egypt, and then South Africa.
 After nearly 4 months, and a number of different recipes, we finally decided to make alterations of our own and we discovered how to make waffles that were almost as good.
 So, without further ado, here’s the recipe!
 Enjoy :)